kcenon/common_system/README.md

 ## Overview

-The Common System Project is a foundational C++20 header-only library providing essential interfaces and design patterns for building modular, loosely-coupled system architectures.
+The Common System Project is a foundational C++17 header-only library providing essential interfaces and design patterns for building modular, loosely-coupled system architectures.
 Designed as the cornerstone of the ecosystem, it enables seamless integration between system modules while maintaining zero runtime overhead through template-based abstractions and interface-driven design.
+Supports optional C++20 features when available.

 > **🏗️ Modular Architecture**: Pure header-only design with zero dependencies, providing universal interfaces for executor patterns, error handling, and event-driven communication.